sbogucki12/SpaASMR2018/README.md

 [ ] - Create a form for users to submit errors they discover in the app.

-[ ] - Add an "About ASMR" section.
+[ X ] - Add an "About ASMR" section.

 [ ] - Add "Beta" to all instances of "Spa: ASMR".